Azure/reliable-web-app-pattern-java/README.md

     Open *./scripts/setup-initial-env.sh* and update the following variables:

     ```shell
-    export SUBSCRIPTION=
+    export SUBSCRIPTION_ID=
     export APP_NAME=
     ```

-    *The variable APP_NAME needs to be globally unique across all of Azure and less than 16 characters.
+    *The variable APP_NAME needs to be globally unique across all of Azure and less than 18 characters.
 This sample uses the APP_NAME as the base for names the Azure Resources.
 Some Azure Resources have a limit to the length of the name.*

     You may change the `APP_ENVIRONMENT` variable to either *prod* or *dev*.
 The following table describes the differences in the resources deployed in the 2 environments.